home-assistant/developers.home-assistant/blog/2024-08-27-changed-icon-translations-schema.md

 ---

 The icon translations schema has been adjusted to allow assigning icons for [sections in services](/docs/dev_101_services/#service-action-descriptions).
-Icons for services can now be provided both according to the original schema, which only allows specifying a single icon for the service, and according to a more explicit schema which allows specifying icons for sections.
+Icons for services should now be provided according to a more explicit schema which allows specifying icons for sections.

 This allows specifying service icons like this:
 ```json